 Children's museum hosts Noon Year's Eve celebration for kids to enjoy

-BATON ROUGE — Knock Knock Children’s Museum is ringing in the new year for kids to enjoy New Year's Eve day.
+BATON ROUGE — Knock Knock Children’s Museum is setting up for the new year so kids can enjoy New Year's Eve day.

 Instead of kids staying up late for the big ball drop, the museum counts down at 12 p.m. releasing balloons celebrating "Noon" Year's Eve.